CodingNomads/mentor-docs/docs/13_student_notes.md

 ### 2019-05-02

 Still setting up with the student.
 They are using Linux, so they've stumbled into a couple of issues.
-We installed Slack and Zoom together, as well as git, and cloned the repo so they can begin to work on the labs.
+We installed Discord together, as well as git, and cloned the repo so they can begin to work on the labs.

 They haven't had much time because of a big project at work but said it's done now and as of tomorrow will have more time to focus fully on the course.